Central limit theorem for the Allen-Cahn equation with supercritical random initial conditions: Proof of Theorem

 \subsection{Proof of the convergence}

-We begin by proving the CLT part of the result.
+We begin by proving the Central Limit Theorem part of the result.
 In particular, by first showing the convergence of \(u_\eps\) in law when tested, we can conclude the convergence part of Theorem~\ref{thm:Main} by a simple application of Mitoma's criterion \cite{Mitoma1983} thanks to Lemma~\ref{lem:non-degen}.

 \begin{lemma} Let $d\geq 3$ and defining $u_\eps$ as in \eqref{eq:rescaled_u}, we have that